-Join Jess Chadwick for an in-depth discussion in this video How to use the exercise files, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video How to use the exercise files, part of Learning ASP.NET Core MVC.

 - [Instructor] Since this is a course about software development, I'm going to be writing a lot of code.
 While I expect you to follow along by running that same code on your local machine, I don't necessarily expect you to have to type every character that I type.
 And I don't know about you, but whenever I'm having trouble running some sample code that I'm writing along with a training course, I always like to have a full working version of that code that I can refer to in order to help me figure out what I need to change in order to get my version of the code running.